-On June 29, 2018 we entered into exchange agreements with certain holders of our Series B Redeemable Convertible Preferred Stock ("Series B Preferred Stock") and warrants ("Existing Warrants") pursuant to which, we (i) issued an aggregate of 5,030,991 shares of common stock, (ii) issued convertible notes (the "Exchange Notes") with an aggregate principal value of \$1,500,000, which are initially convertible into up to 2,205,883 shares of our common stock upon the default by the Company or at the holder's option on the maturity date and is subject to adjustment under certain circumstances in accordance with the terms of the Exchange Notes and (iii) paid \$1,100,000 in aggregate cash consideration, all in exchange for Existing Warrants to purchase 1,593,753 shares of common stock.
-We refer to these transactions as the "First Exchange".
+On June 22, 2018 we entered into exchange agreements with certain holders of our Series B Redeemable Convertible Preferred Stock ("Series B Preferred Stock") and warrants ("Existing Warrants") pursuant to which, we (i) issued an aggregate of 167,700 shares of common stock, (ii) issued convertible notes (the "Exchange Notes") with an aggregate principal value of \$1,500,000, which are initially convertible into up to 73,530 shares of our common stock upon the default by the Company or at the holder's option on the maturity date and is subject to adjustment under certain circumstances in accordance with the terms of the Exchange Notes and (iii) paid \$1,100,000 in aggregate cash consideration, all in exchange for Existing Warrants to purchase 53,125 shares of common stock.
+We refer to these transactions as the "First Exchange."
 In addition, the Company agreed to redeem all these holders remaining shares of Series B Preferred Stock, in cash, at the face value of \$2,364,044.

-On July 11, 2018, we entered into exchange agreements with certain other holders of our Series B Preferred Stock and Existing Warrants pursuant to which we (i) issued an aggregate of 963,711 shares of common stock and (ii) paid \$22,241 in cash, all in exchange for all of the outstanding shares of our Series B Preferred Stock.
-Subject to receipt of stockholder approval, which we are seeking at our annual meeting of stockholders scheduled for August 30, 2018, we will issue an additional 4,351,136 shares of common stock in exchange for Existing Warrants to purchase 675,679 shares of common stock.
-We refer to these transactions as the "Second Exchange" and together with the First Exchange as the "Exchanges".
+On July 11, 2018, we entered into exchange agreements with certain other holders of our Series B Preferred Stock and Existing Warrants pursuant to which we (i) issued an aggregate of 32,124 shares of common stock and (ii) paid \$22,241 in cash, all in exchange for all of the outstanding shares of our Series B Preferred Stock.
+After receiving the approval of our stockholders at our annual meeting of stockholders held on August 30, 2018, we issued an additional 145,038 shares of common stock in exchange for Existing Warrants to purchase 22,523 shares of common stock.
+We refer to these transactions as the "Second Exchange."